 - Bikinis are sold as a set: Not many women wear the same size top as they do bottoms.
 It’s probably less than the number of women that can wear off-the-rack without alterations.

 So, would I order from Cupshe again?
 Definitely not.
-I’m all about giving companies the benefit of the double, but they have terrible customer service and a non-existent return policy.
+I’m all about giving companies the benefit of the doubt, but they have terrible customer service and non-existent return policy.
 With so many amazing companies out there, ordering from Cupshe again would be a waste of my time and energy.

 Update 3/19: A reader informed me that you can order Cupshe suits off of Amazon.
-If you are in love with one of their suits, ordering off Amazon is a safer bet than directly from Cupshe’s website.
+If you are in love with one of their suits, ordering off Amazon is a safer bet than ordering directly from Cupshe’s website.
+Plus, you’d get the two-day shipping as well!

 Have you ordered from Cupshe before?
 I want to hear about your experience.
 Comment below!